Financial strategy and value-based management

 Focused investments to increase return on capital employed

 The Lufthansa Group is making extensive investments in the modernisation of its fleet, on-board and ground products as well as in infrastructure in order to ensure profitable long-term growth.
-In 2024, capital expenditure should again not exceed the value of the depreciation and amortisation.
+In 2024, net capital expenditure should again not exceed the value of the depreciation and amortisation.

 Additional aircraft will very largely replace older,